chrisgaun/k8s-in-cloud-hands-on-training/docs/demos/02-healthcheck-demo.md

 if you closed the Kuberentes Dashboard, follow the instructions to open Dashboard [here](https://github.com/chrisgaun/GKE-hands-on-training/blob/master/docs/3-build-cluster.md)

-## 5. Obtain the port on the worker nodeFind the port and external IP
+## 5. Find the port and external IP

 ```
 $ kubectl get services k8s-workshop-site-dev